service84-io/feature-flag-api/README.md

 https://mvnrepository.com/artifact/io.service84.library/featureflagapi

 ### Dependencies
-This library has no dependencies.
+This library has a compile-time and run-time dependency on the following libraries, versions are (built-tested)

+    org.slf4j:slf4j-api:(1.3.0-1.7.30)

 ## Build
 This is a Java 11 project that builds best with Gradle 6.3